 Curbside collection of recycling items is once a week.
 Use our Resident Information Tool to find your scheduled pickup day.

-Use 32-gallon cans or water-tight plastic bags (1.5 mil thick), with a 50-pound weight limit.
+Use 32-gallon cans or water-tight plastic bags (1.5 mil thick), with a 40-pound weight limit.
 Cardboard boxes are not suitable for garbage collection, but will be collected if emptied, broken down, and bundled.
+Clean, dry carboard can also be placed with your recycling instead of garbage.
 Place waste within three feet of the curb by 6:00 a.m. on collection day.

-Garbage, yard waste, and recycling will all be collected once a week on the same day.
+Starting October 6, 2025, garbage, yard waste, and recycling will all be collected once per week on the same day.

 Manatee County residents can drop off their household hazardous waste (HHW) and electronic scrap (e-Scrap) on the third Saturday of every month from 9:00 a.m. – 3:00 p.m. at the Lena Road Landfill free of charge.